embedded-machine-learning/inference_modules/README.md

 ## Versions

-The modules were tested on Ubuntu 18.04 and Python3.6
+The modules were tested on Ubuntu 18.04 and 20.04, with Python3.6 and Python3.8

+## Requirements

+Different parts of the repository work with different pip packages.
+To avoid filling the virtual environments with too many packages, the requirements can be installed separately.